 Learn How to Professionally Clean a Bathroom!
 When I ran my cleaning business, I actually preferred to clean the bathrooms.
 Crazy I know, who likes to clean bathrooms?
 Well, this girl does.

-At first bathrooms were the one area that would take me the longest to clean.
+At first, bathrooms were the one area that would take me the longest to clean.
 It was frustrating when the dust and hair would become wet and it would be impossible to get up.
-I hated the, what felt like hours, of scrubbing the shower and tub walls.
-I would go through so many towels with cleaning and trying to dry up so that I would not leave behind water spots.
+Gross.
+I hated, what felt like hours, of scrubbing the shower and tub walls.
+I would go through so many towels trying to dry up so that I would not leave behind water spots.

 With practice and researching the best tools, I developed this professional cleaning system to help me improve how I cleaned bathrooms.
 When cleaning houses for a living, the more time you spend on a cleaning task the less you make.
 My goal was to clean in less time, but also maintain a high standard of quality.

-That is when I developed my system bathroom cleaning system.
+That is when I developed my bathroom cleaning system.
 I was cleaning large master bathrooms in less than 30 minutes.
-And small bathrooms I was done in 15 – 20 minutes.
+And small bathrooms in 15 – 20 minutes.
 The best part was, I was still cleaning with a high level of detail that other companies were not.